emerald/TEmPLE/README.md

 # TEmPLE - The Emerald Programming Language Effort

 This workbench serves to improve and advance the Emerald programming language.
-Out of divine considerations, the TeMPLE is currently written in Haskell.
+Out of purely divine considerations, the TeMPLE is currently written in Haskell.

 [![Build Status](https://travis-ci.org/emerald/emerald.svg?branch=master)](https://travis-ci.org/emerald/emerald)